The Best Ways to Avoid Pool Bees: Natural and Effective Methods

 Why Are Bees Attracted to Water?

-Bees are naturally attracted to water.
-They find it soothing, and many bee experts believe that they are drawn here to relieve their dry throats or quench their thirst.
+Pool bees are naturally attracted to water.
+They find it soothing, and many bee experts believe that pool bees are drawn to water sources to relieve their dry throats or quench their thirst.
 But there’s a little more to it than that.

-Bees aren’t only using the pool’s water to satisfy their thirst; they’re also using it as a kind of air conditioning for their hive, which may help prevent the waxy combs from melting in the summer heat.
-They bring water to the hive.
+Pool bees aren’t only using the pool’s water to satisfy their thirst; they’re also using it as a kind of air conditioning for their hive.
+This may help prevent the waxy combs from melting in the summer heat.
+Pool bees bring water to the hive.
 And as it evaporates, it cools the hive, preventing the colony from dehydration.

-One more reason is bees use water to dilute the honey they utilize to feed their larvae.
+One more reason is that pool bees use water to dilute the honey they utilize to feed their larvae.
 This job is critical for the colony’s existence.

 Why Do Bees Go to Your Pool’s Water?